Chain of Lakes (Winter Haven): History

 The Calusa were the first people to live in the chain of lakes area.
 Later, both the Creek and the Seminole were known to live and hunt in this area.
 The Seminole name for the entire chain of lakes is "We-hi-ack-pa".
 The area had no European or American settlement until the Florida Armed Occupation Act of 1842, which created incentives for settlers.
 Some of the lakes on the chain were named by these early settlers, including Lake Eloise, named for the daughter of the first American settler on that lake.

 During the 1840s and 1850s, the United States government conducted the first surveys of the area.
 In 1849, Dr. John Westcott completed an extensive survey of the area.
 Westcott named several of the lakes on the chain after his personal friends, including Lake Howard, Lake Hartridge, and Lake Conine.
 Westcott, a devout Christian, also named Lake Canon, in reference to his religious beliefs.
 However, it was later renamed Lake Cannon by U.S. Army map-makers during the Seminole Wars.
 Several small battles and skirmishes during the Seminole Wars occurred on the chain of lakes.
 The Seminole leader Chipco is known to have lived along the shores of Lake Hamilton during the Second Seminole War.

 In 1883, Henry Plant successfully built the first railroad across Polk County, passing right through the chain of lakes area.
 Some of the lakes were named by railroad workers at this time.
 Lake Haines is named for Col. Henry Haines, a senior railroad official.
 Col. Haines was a prominent civil engineer and helped lay the roadbed used for the railroad tracks to cross the wetlands in this area.
 Nearby Lake Henry and the neighboring community of Haines City are also named for Col. Haines.

 The land around the chain of lakes was platted in 1884.
 By 1900, the area had a population of 400 people.
 The city of Winter Haven was incorporated in 1911.
 In the 1920s and 1930s, the citrus industry expanded throughout the area, with thousands of acres of groves along the chain of lakes.
 John A. Snively played a significant role in developing citrus groves in the area.
-During this period, many homes in the Colonial Revival architectural style were built along the Chain of Lakes, including most of the historic homes in the Interlaken neighborhood.
+During this period, many homes in the Colonial Revival architectural style were built along the Chain of Lakes, including most of the historic homes in the Interlaken Historic Residential District.

 In 1936, Dick and Julie Pope opened Cypress Gardens on Lake Eloise.
 Through his efforts to promote his theme park, Dick Pope Sr. helped to make the Chain of Lakes world famous.
 Chain of Lakes Park was built on Lake Lulu in 1966.
 The Boston Red Sox, and later the Cleveland Indians, did their spring training there.
 The park also hosted several minor league teams.
 The area has continued to grow since then.